 Mainframe computers are robust systems designed to manage and process vast amounts of data with high efficiency and reliability.
 These machines are built to support multiple users and applications simultaneously, making them essential for large organizations that require the ability to process extensive transactions and large databases.
 Mainframes excel in tasks such as payroll processing, inventory management, and transaction processing in banking and financial institutions.
 Their architecture allows for high throughput and low latency, ensuring that even the most demanding workloads are handled swiftly and accurately.
 One of the defining characteristics of mainframes is their reliability and uptime.
 They are engineered with redundancy and fault tolerance in mind, meaning that they can continue to operate even in the event of hardware failures.
 This reliability is crucial for organizations that cannot afford downtime, such as those in the finance, healthcare, and government sectors.
 Mainframes also offer robust security features to protect sensitive data, making them the preferred choice for applications requiring stringent data privacy and compliance.
 As organizations continue to generate massive amounts of data, mainframes remain a cornerstone of enterprise computing, capable of meeting the demands of modern data processing and management.

-key features:
+The key features are as follows:

 Support multiple users and processes concurrently.